PLN-team/PLNmodels/README.md

 status](https://codecov.io/gh/jchiquet/PLNmodels/branch/master/graph/badge.svg)](https://codecov.io/github/jchiquet/PLNmodels?branch=master)

 > The Poisson lognormal model and variants can be used for a variety of
-> multivariate problems when count data are at play (including PCA for
+> multivariate problems when count data are at play (including PCA, LDA
-> count data and network inference).
-This package implements an
+> and network inference for count data).
+This package implements
-> efficient algorithm to fit such models accompanied with a set of
+> efficient algorithms to fit such models accompanied with a set of
 > functions for vizualisation and diagnostic.

 ## Installation